 After graduating, she decided to gain momentum within her radio career by presenting a show on London’s Westside Radio.
 This radio station recognised Jasmine’s unique natural talent on the microphone and approached her to present 5 shows a week.
 At this point, Jasmine was presenting 10 shows a week in 2 different cities, travelling up and down the country in order to try and make her passion into a career.

-In recent years, Jasmine has pushed her ambition to work within radio a step further by focusing on DJing and working alongside radio personalities in the US, where she had the opportunity to go to 99 Jamz, Miami’s number 1 urban radio station in one of the largest radio markets in the country.
+During her years at Westside, Jasmine pushed her ambition to work within radio a step further by focusing on DJing and working alongside radio personalities in the US, where she had the opportunity to go to 99 Jamz, Miami’s number 1 urban radio station in one of the largest radio markets in the country.
 As Jasmine’s determination to succeed became more apparent to those around her, she continued to elevate her career by interviewing some of the biggest superstars in the US including Jamie Foxx, Tinashe, Keri Hilson, Bobby Valentino, Joe Torry and UK artists such as Mez, Big Tobz, Moelogo, Shide Boss, Mic Lowry and Lemar.

-Jasmine's most recent project is 'Scene Not Heard'.
+Jasmine also heads up the project 'Scene Not Heard'.
 A platform dedicated to providing a voice for unsigned rap, grime and R&B artists from outside of the capital.
 Founded, created and run by Jasmine, Scene Not Heard has become a significant industry voice through in-depth interviews, freestyles and ciphers.